 Hypnotherapists reprogram the subconscious mind of people to make their life better.
-They use hypnosis techniques to induce a hypnotic state to release negative thoughts, memories, and feelings held within their subconscious minds.
+They use hypnosis techniques to induce a hypnotic state, releasing negative thoughts, memories, and feelings in their subconscious minds.

-To become a hypnotherapist, you will need to study a relevant degree in psychology, counselling, or nursing.
-Alternatively, you can complete a nationally recognized hypnotherapy course in Australia to enter this profession.
-Gaining membership of the Australian Society of Clinical Hypnotherapists is beneficial.
+To become a hypnotherapist, you must study a relevant degree in psychology, counselling, or nursing.
+Alternatively, you can complete a nationally recognised hypnotherapy course in Australia to enter this profession.
+Gaining membership in the Australian Society of Clinical Hypnotherapists is beneficial.

 1. What Is Hypnosis?

 Hypnosis is a complementary treatment used in clinical hypnotherapy.
 The process combines counselling and relaxation techniques to calm the conscious mind and tap into the subconscious mind.
 It is the mental state where the mind is most receptive to positive suggestions.

 Hypnosis works with the subconscious mind to facilitate healing and bring desired changes to a person.
 It takes around 4 to 10 sessions to start noticing an improvement in the condition.

 Hypnotherapists use repeated suggestions when the person seeking treatment is focused and relaxed.
 It helps to release bad memories and thoughts and replace them with positive ones.